very lucky he is to be doing what he loves and

 OF EXILE: By the Rivers of Babylon in Washington, DC, Raleigh and at Duke.

-performed in London in March, 2005 and William Blake poems set to choral
+performed in London in March, 2005 and in Switzerland in 2006 and his several William Blake poems set to choral

 Patrick illustrated Richard Martin’s MYTHS OF THE ANCIENT GREEKS (New

-American Library-Penguin, 2003) and has illustrated his newest book of
+American Library-Penguin, 2003) and has illustrated his prior book of

-poems, HOUSE OF THE MUSE: Poems from the British Museum, newly published in
+poems, HOUSE OF THE MUSE: Poems from the British Museum, published in

 the summer of 2005.
-His many poetry publications include poems in YOUNG
+His poetry publications include poems in YOUNG

 also translating Greek poets like Sappho and encyclopedists like

-Patrick has directed Stanford’s Alpine Archaeology Project since 1994, conducting high altitude research in the Great St. Bernard pass between Switzerland and Italy.
-In 1996 he found the 9000 ft. high quarry for the Temple of Jupiter in the Fenetre de Ferret pass adjacent to the Great St. Bernard Pass and has directed a team that found a Roman silver coin hoard in the Swiss Alps in 2003.
-Another of his research interests has been to track Hannibal who crossed the Alps in 218 BCE with an army accompanied by elephants.
-He has led annual teams across at least ten Alpine passes in search of topographic clues matching the texts of Polybius and Livy who wrote about Hannibal nearly two millennia ago, including multiple Stanford teams between 1996 and 2006.
+Patrick directed Stanford’s Alpine Archaeology Project between 1994-2012, continuing as the Hannibal Expedition.
+This project conducts high altitude research in alpine passes between Switzerland, Italy and France.
+In 1996 he found the 9000 ft. high quarry for the Temple of Jupiter in the Fenetre de Ferret pass adjacent to the Great St. Bernard Pass and directed a team that found a Roman silver coin hoard in the Swiss Alps in 2003.
+One of his primary research interests has been to track Hannibal who crossed the Alps in 218 BCE with an army accompanied by elephants.
+He has led annual teams across at least 25 Alpine passes in search of topographic clues matching the texts of Polybius and Livy who wrote about Hannibal nearly two millennia ago, including multiple Stanford teams between 1996 and 2014.

 Pantheon, ancient notables such as Gyges and Herodotus, linguistics,

-biblical studies, the origin of Byzantine Silk, studies in Hebrew poetry
+biblical studies, Dante, the origin of Byzantine Silk, studies in Hebrew poetry

-and literary wordplay, Roman monuments in operas, calendrical megaliths,
+and literary wordplay, Martial's Latin epigrams, Roman monuments in operas, calendrical megaliths,

-lore and geoarchaeology among many other topics.
+lore and topograhy and geoarchaeology, among other topics.
 His academic publications

-include many journal and encyclopedia entries in peer-reviewed articles
+include journal and encyclopedia entries in peer-reviewed articles

 such as WORLD ARCHAEOLOGY (1989), BULLETIN OF THE INSTITUTE OF CLASSICAL